Synthetic monitoring with the Uptime.com transaction check can monitor important customer pathways in intervals ranging from 5 to 60 minutes.

 Create Steps for Synthetic Monitoring

-Click Add a New Step in the Transaction Check script editor.
+While editing a Transaction check, click Add Step in the Transaction Check script editor.

 Steps are broken down into two categories: Commands and Validators.
 Commands (color-coded blue) act as tasks to complete or (more broadly) steps for a Transaction Check, Validators (color-coded green) verify elements that should be present before registering a failure.